June 13, 2014

-Staci Born has been hired as an assistant professor in Department of Behavioral Sciences to teach in the graduate counseling program.
-Most recently a faculty member at Minnesota State University in Mankato and as a therapist in private practice, she has an M.S. in in mental health counseling from Mankato State, where she is an Ed.D. candidate in counselor education and supervision.
+Staci Born is an assistant professor in Department of Behavioral Sciences in the graduate counseling program.
+Most recently a faculty member at Minnesota State University in Mankato and a therapist in private practice, she has an M.S. in in mental health counseling from Mankato State, where she is an Ed.D. candidate in counselor education and supervision.
 Her dissertation is a qualitative study of infertility-related stress among women.
-As a clinician, Born specializes in early childhood mental health and women's mental health related to reproduction.
-Her research and scholarly has focused on the impact of women's health and medical treatment on their mental health status; perinatal mood and anxiety disorders; and early childhood experiences.
+As a clinician, Born specializes in early childhood mental health and women’s mental health related to reproduction.
+Her research and scholarly work has focused on the impact of women’s health and medical treatment on their mental health status; perinatal mood and anxiety disorders; and early childhood experiences.

 Rob Schulze has been hired as an assistant professor in the Education Department to teach undergraduate and graduate courses in special education.
 Schulze most recently taught in the College of Education at University of Massachusetts Amherst, where he held the Excelsior Fellowship and recently earned his doctorate in special education.
 In addition to his Ed.D., Schulze holds an M.Ed. in special education from Westfield State University.
 His public school experience includes serving as special education supervisor and assistant special education director for two years at Longmeadow Public Schools in Longmeadow, Mass., and as a special education teacher for five years in Massachusetts middle and high schools.
 Schulze’s research interests focus on several aspects of special education, including leadership theory and practice, teacher preparation and retention, and law.